-What is Acoustic Testing for commercial buildings?
+What is Acoustic Testing?

 Acoustic Testing (also referred to as Sound Testing), can be required as part of Planning Conditions, or in some cases under Approved Document Part E in England and Wales.

 Where requirements are in place, the developer must ensure their building meets the maximum decibel levels that you should expect to hear from your immediate neighbours.